actions/importer-labs/jenkins/2-audit.md

 - `DemoRunner`: **1**
 ```

-Here are some key terms in the “Manual tasks” section in the above example:
+Here are some key terms in the “Manual tasks” section:

 - A __secret__ refers to a repository or organization level secret that is used by the converted pipelines.
 These secrets will need to be created manually in Actions in order for these pipelines to function properly.
 - A __self-hosted runner__ refers to a label of a runner that is referenced by a converted pipeline that is not a GitHub-hosted runner.
 You will need to manually define these runners in order for these pipelines to function properly.